 - The financial value of any other perks such as paid parking, car payment, tuition payments, etc.

-If, for some reason, your employer doesn’t include these things, your Georgia injury lawyer will reach out to them.
-If they refuse to make the correction, your attorney will file an appeal and reach out to the workers compensation commission in Georgia.
+If for some reason, your employer doesn’t include these things, your Georgia injury lawyer will reach out to them.
+If they refuse to make the correction, your attorney will file an appeal and reach out to the Georgia Board of Workers’ Compensation.

-We recommend that you call our office and schedule your free, initial consultation the same of your workplace accident if possible.
+We recommend that you call our office and schedule your free, initial consultation on the same day as your workplace accident if possible.
 If not, try to do so in the next few days.
-The sooner we get the claim filed, the sooner you can hope to start receiving your workers compensation benefits.
+The sooner we get the claim filed, the sooner you can hope to start receiving your workers’ compensation benefits.